swandro/taxonomy_solution/README.md

 Can download the formatted taxonomy in an OTU table or a melted table for R analysis.

 ## REQUIREMENTS:
-R Studio with the "shiny" package installed.
+R Studio with the following packages installed: reshape2, dplyr, ggplot2, shiny library(ggplot2)
 ```
-	Install shiny package with: install.packages("shiny")
+	Install a package with: install.packages("shiny")
 ```

 ## HOW TO RUN